sanguinecromancer/autocomplete-assignment/README.md

 And then for debouncing I made a custom function (not from lodash).
 Components could be also wrapped in a memo, although they didn't unnecessarily refresh to my observation.

+Error handling:
+I tried to include as many scenarios as possible, including aborting in case of timeout.

 Testing:
 Tests wasn't mentioned but I still wanted to add at least one - I also didn't install a library, I am using native Node.JS Test Runner. but Node.js 18 or newer is needed to use the built-in test runner.